devdeliw/quantum_mechanics/README.md

 overall better understanding of the subject.
 Also I like the idea of having textbooks I have written on a shelf of mine someday.

-The main .pdf of the textbook is `my_book/main.pdf`.  `/main.nb` is the mathematica file for generating the figures.
-The rest of the `.tex` files are for organizing the chapters before compilation.
+The main .pdf of the textbook is `my_book/main.pdf`.
+The Wolfram Mathematica `/main.nb` file is for generating the figures in the textbook.
+The rest of the `/.tex` files are for organizing the chapters before compilation.

 ---